import numpy as np

 3.2 Creating arrays

-- a Python list or tuples;
+- a Python list or tuple;

 (we will see those later); - reading data from files.